 Drop-off and Collection of Pupils

 A reminder that we have a designated pupil pick-up/drop-off point at the Camanachd Square car park (near Community Centre and Portree Nursery), and a crossing patrol on Home Farm Road to help pupils cross safely.
 It would be very helpful if families could use this area as much as possible to reduce traffic around the school.
 Please also respect our neighbours around the school by not blocking driveways and be aware that Marsco Place and Glamaig Place are unadopted roads, meaning it is the residents of these streets that are responsible for them rather than Highland Council.
-We would urge parents who are dropping off or collecting pupils not to use the school/nursery staff car park.
-The community police liaison officer is going to be working closely with the school to support us to ensure everyone is safe.
+We are hopeful that the yellow zig zag lines will be reinstated outside of our school entrance in the next few weeks.

 Thank you for your support with this.